croservices/cro/docs/intro/spa-with-cro.md

-* It sets up compilation for us from modern JavaScript (with handy features like module imports, lambdas and `let` variable declarations) into a JavaScript version that works in a web browsers
+* It sets up compilation for us from modern JavaScript (with handy features like module imports, lambdas and `let` variable declarations) into a JavaScript version that works in web browsers
 * It lets us use JavaScript modules, managed using the `npm` package manager, and have them concatenated into a single JavaScript file
 * It can also help with CSS and image assets